vmware/vmware-aria-operations-integration-sdk/docs/troubleshooting_and_faq.md

 ???+ note

-    If `mp-build` doesn't prompt for a tag for the container registry, open the `config.json` file in the project's root directory, then replace the key-value of `docker_registry` with the tag.
+    If `mp-build` doesn't prompt for a tag for the container repository, open the `config.json` file in the project's root directory, then replace the key-value of `container_repository` with the tag.

 ### How can I set up a Management Pack that uses a private container registry?